All posts by Carol Rennie

 Story telling and Outdoor Learning

-I think do believe in the power of stories.
+I really do believe in the power of stories.
 They help us to connect, feel, learn and remember.
 Research shows us that listening to and telling our own stories can reduces stress, boost listening skills, foster imagination, increases empathy and memory retention (Haigh & Hardy, 2011).
 Stories have shared important information for generations.
 We find it easier to remember information told in a story than in a list of facts.

 Stories Help Us To Connect to Ourselves and Others.